 The train is only 10 minutes late which is pretty good for an American railroad company.
 I settle into a big comfy seat and the car is half full so no one is sitting next to me.

 I get a couple hours of job search before I give in to the gentle jostling of the train grab a nap.

 As is typical with Amtrak, their tech is a billion years old.
 I’ve had my iPhone plugged in for two hours and we’re only at 75% battery.
 Also, the free WiFi may not cost money but it will make you pay with some of your life because it is so goddamn slow.
-And we had a 45 minute delay near Richmond.
+And we had a 45-minute delay near Richmond.
 I honestly believe the Auto industry secretly controls Amtrak.
-Trains could be such a great way to travel but Amtrak makes you pine for the almost as bad airline industry.
+Trains could be such a great way to travel but Amtrak makes you pine for the airline industry.

 The sun is fully out now by noon and it’s 70 degrees with a nice breeze.
 Only a few white wisps mar the blue sky and I’m sitting on a bench outside the college bookstore (I showed some school spirit and bought some merch).
 It’s pretty much perfect right now.

 And holy crap all the coeds are way hotter than when I went here.
 Or maybe I just didn’t appreciate it.
 Well, I’m sure I didn’t appreciate it but there is a marked difference.
 The only thing these 2018 coeds have in common with their 1990’s predecessors is that I’m invisible to both cohorts.

 That’s cool, though.
 I ain’t tryin’ to get with any of ‘em.